larose/optiverse/examples/tsp/problem.md

 - Do not alter the `Context` class or its interface.
 - Solutions reported after the time limit will be ignored.
 - All submitted tours must be valid (cover all cities exactly once, form a loop).
+- Do not use nested functions unless they are strictly necessary.

 ## `Context` Interface